UniReg: A Universal Model for Controllable CT Image Registration: Experimental Results and Analysis

-\textbf{Condition analysis. } The kernels of the dynamic head are conditioned on both input images and task-specific objectives.
-A comparative analysis in Table~\ref{tab:ab_con} highlights the performance degradation of static models (without dynamic mechanisms) as training progresses, directly linking such decline to misalignment between fixed optimization targets and evolving task requirements.
-In contrast, our dynamic registration mechanism enables effective simultaneous reconciliation of competing objectives, circumventing performance deterioration while maintaining multidimensional optimization fidelity.
+The dynamic deformation module is conditioned on both input image content and task-specific objectives.
+As Table~\ref{tab:ab_con} shows, static models (i.e., with fixed kernels) suffer from performance degradation during training, as their fixed optimization targets become misaligned with evolving task demands.
+In contrast, our dynamic mechanism adaptively reconciles competing objectives, maintaining stable convergence.